Here's a question we've heard a lot from our Facebook and blog friends:

 Cordyceps Powder - Cordyceps is an adaptogen and has been used to create stimulating tonics and maintain a healthy functioning immune system in times of stress.
 Contains adenine, adenosine, uracil, uridine, guanidine, guanosine, hypoxanthine, inosine, thymine, thymidine, and deoxyuridine.

-Cranberry Powder – A diuretic and wonderfully flavorful herb, its fruity tartness and beautiful color is perfect for your berry filled smoothies.
-Conventional cranberry juice from the store often has lots of added sugar that can actually negate the benefits of this powerful fruit!
+Cranberry Powder – A wonderfully flavorful herb, its fruity tartness and beautiful color is perfect for your berry filled smoothies.

-Damiana Leaf Powder – Historically used to celebrate weddings, this is one of the best herbal mood boosters out there.
+Damiana Leaf Powder – This herb was historically used to celebrate weddings.
 Light floral taste with a spicy finish and lovely green color, damiana leaf powder would go great in a smoothie to help you deal with those day-to-day ups and downs we all experience.

 Flaxmeal – Flax seed is an important and very popular ingredient found in the world of herbal health foods as a source of omega fatty acids and fiber.
 Add some to your smoothies or use the meal in bread and muffin recipes!